Today's Saturday • 9 mins read

 - Psychological pain: Limerence, by its very nature, is unrequited love.
 The constant one-sided pining may cause severe emotional distress, mood swings, loss of self-worth, persistent feelings of sadness or hopelessness, anxiety, and depression.

-- Physical symptoms: Headaches, chest pains, stomach pain, or body aches, and physical exhaustion.
+- Physical symptoms: Headaches, chest pains, stomach pain, body aches, or physical exhaustion.

 Why Limerence Feels Like OCD or Addiction